thijmen38/Earthy-Group2/docs/design.md

 ## 5_Conclusion
 <div style="text-align: justify">
+The ongoing war has prolonged the short-term accommodation towards latent permanency, providing adequate and culturally relevant community based facilities became important to ensure the holistic well-being of the refugees.
+The project RAHA was aimed at providing comfort and a sense of belongingness to the inhabitants of the Zaatari camp.

-It can be concluded that the design as was shown on this page takes into account the limits we set for it and does so using scripts to optimize the dicisions made in the process.
-An optimal site was selected setting the limitations of adjacency to a water source, free plot size and nearby facilities.
-The program of the project was based on the problem statements seen in the Zaatari camp and evolved into an inclusive place to relax and enjoy peace and quiet in Raha.
+An optimal district was selected by setting the limitations of adjacency to a water source, free plot size and nearby facilities.

-Gradient Descent tool limitations: While the script strives to create a Tetris inspired configuration, there is further scope of developing efficient grid snapping system that avoids collisions and overlap of spaces after the dynamic relaxation.
+Along with the set parameters, the urban analysis of the other projects were taken into consideration, which affected the site selection process.
+Once the site was selected, it was important to establish the programme requirements and understand the connections between various spaces in the building.
+For this, a thorough study was conducted by drawing different bubble diagrams, REL charts, depth chart and metro-link networks which served as an iput for the gradient descent solver, thereby generating our final layout.
+To make the design more modular, a Tartan grid was chosen which became the base for the further development of roofs and walls.

+The modular geometry was then simplified for the structural analysis.
+The roofs were optimized to behave in complete compression, except the corners, which showed low tensile stresses.
+The walls were optimised to take the load of the roof above and also to not exceed the width of the Tartan bands.
+To make the construction more realistic, a higher safety factor was considered to cover the inefficiency in the construction process.

+The construction process and materials were carefully researched to finalize the appropriate method for the buildability.
+These methods take into consideration the limited resources on site, skills of the labours and time required during the construction.
+The instruments along with the different brick modules for interlocking makes the process easy and efficient.
 </div>

 ---